hmh2683/heatingroom.project/README.md

 ## Code review
 ### Main
-* The if statement is executed according to the button variable that is interrupted
+* The if statement is executed according to the button variable that is interrupted.
-* LED is controlled according to the state of the start switch
+* LED is controlled according to the state of the start switch.
-* Start temperature conversion and get temperature value
+* Start temperature conversion and get temperature value.
 * If the switch is on, the relay is controlled according to the temperature value.
 If the switch is off, the relay is turned off regardless of the temperature value.
 ```C
 while (1) {